syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 Create a data model to bind it to the control.

-Create a simple data source as shown in the following code example in a new class file, and save it as BookInfo.cs file:
+Create a simple data source in a new class file as shown in the following code example, and save it as BookInfo.cs file.

 {% tabs %}
 {% highlight c# %}